OpenCyphal/pydsdl/README.md

 [![Forum](https://img.shields.io/discourse/https/forum.uavcan.org/users.svg)](https://forum.uavcan.org)

 PyDSDL is a [UAVCAN](https://uavcan.org) DSDL compiler frontend implemented in Python.

-PyDSDL supports all DSDL features defined in the UAVCAN specification, and performs all mandatory static definition validity checks.
+It supports all DSDL features defined in the UAVCAN specification.
-Additionally, it checks for bit compatibility for data type definitions under the same major version.

 A brief usage example is provided in the file `demo.py`.

 ## Installation

-PyDSDL requires Python 3.5 or newer.
+PyDSDL is compatible with any current version of Python.
 No third-party dependencies need to be installed to use the library.

 Install from PIP: `pip install pydsdl`.